Emma-Grace Armitage

 Currently taking new clients.

-Emma-Grace draws from a range of evidence-based interventions, including Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT), Cognitive Behavioral Therapy (CBT), and Circle of Security (COS).
-She is a registered Circle of Security Parenting (COSP) facilitator.
-Her therapeutic approach is trauma-informed and neurodiversity-affirming, tailoring therapy to incorporate clients’ personalities, strengths, and interests.
-Emma-Grace is also a member of the League of Autistic Psychologists and Affirming Colleagues (LOAPAC).
-Beyond therapy, Emma-Grace is a board-approved supervisor (STAP-trained) and enjoys providing clinical supervision to emerging professionals.
+Emma-Grace draws on a range of evidence-based approaches, including Acceptance and Commitment Therapy (ACT), Compassion-Focused Therapy (CFT), Cognitive Behavioural Therapy (CBT), and Circle of Security.
+She is a registered Circle of Security Parenting (COSP) facilitator and her practice is trauma-informed and neurodiversity-affirming.
+Emma-Grace tailors therapy to incorporate clients’ personalities, interests, and strengths, creating a therapeutic space that feels safe, collaborative, and engaging.
+She is also a member of the League of Autistic Psychologists and Affirming Colleagues (LOAPAC).